What You Should Know About C. Diff and Fecal Transplants

 However, these treatments have limited success because they fail to correct the dysbiosis (microbial imbalance) in the gut and may even contribute to further dysbiosis.

 If the infection becomes life threatening, the doctor may suggest removing your colon.
 Enter FMT.
 In the last 10 years, studies have shown that fecal microbial transplants (or FMT) can address even advanced C. difficile infections and other illnesses that affect gut bacteria successfully and promptly.
-In a review article that examined 684 patients treated with FMT across 23 independent studies, 90.4% cases of C. diff were resolved.
+In a review article from Bioscience Horizons that examined 684 patients treated with FMT across 23 independent studies, 90.4% cases of C. diff were resolved.

 How Does FMT Work?